 If you remember, a few projects ago I created a decoupaged coat rack from an arched cutout I had leftover from creating arched doorways in my living room.
 Thankfully, I have two of these scrap pieces left.

 For my first project, I’m going to cut this piece up to make two L-shaped pieces with my jigsaw and my miter saw.
-Finally, these are my step stool sides.
+Here are my step stool sides.
 Do you see it?

 Next, I whitewash the sides as well as attaching pieces.
 Almost done!